Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda Ronstadt and Jerry Brown’s Romance

-As a late 70s diva, Linda attracted a lot of attention from many people.
-One of those people was Jerry Brown, the former Governor of California.
+One admirer was Jerry Brown, the former Governor of California.

-Ronstadt and Jerry met each other at an event and became quite close to each other.
+Ronstadt and Jerry met at an event and quickly became close.

-After meeting for the first time in the mid-70s, it was only later when their relationship came to light.
+After they met for the first time in the mid-’70s, their relationship later became public.

-In the late-70s, everyone already knew about the affair.
+By the late ’70s, everyone knew about the affair.

 Linda Ronstadt and Jerry Brown.